krasimirnyv/Snake-Game-with-custom-DI-Framework/README.md

 - Player-controlled snake (arrow keys).
 - Randomly spawning food with different point values.
 - Collision detection (walls & self).
+- Ability for the player to restart or quit after the game ends.
 - Live score and persistent **High Score** (JSON storage).

 ---